tiredboffin/sdwifi/README.md

 The server can also be used in a browser with the original [firmware](https://github.com/FYSETC/SdWiFiBrowser) web application.

 To build the filesystem with the web app:
-  - download the firmware source code
+  - download the SdWifiBroser firmware source code
-  - copy ./data from the firmware directory into sdinfo/data
+  - copy SDWifiBrowser/data directory into sdwifi/data
-  - build sdinfo as described above and then execute
+  - execute

         ./fs build upload